aQaTL/MAL/README.md

 ### MyAnimeList mode

+**Notice:** MAL API is shut down, currently it is not possible to access it.

 To switch between AniList and MyAnimeList mode use the `s` command (e.g. `mal s`).

 First, you need to give the app your credentials - username and password.
 To do that, execute